elenagutiv/Linearisation-2015/case-studies/README.md

-This folder contains:
+## **case-studies** ##

+Given a set of *non-linear* Constrained Logic Programs namely P0,  and a positive integer *k*, we will build sets  P1 and P2.

+P1 is the set of CLPs generating the *at-most-k-dimensional* derivations w.r.t. set P0.
+P2 is the set of *linear* programs w.r.t P1.
+We will rely on transformation procedure implemented in `kdim.pl` to build P1 and on *ELP * to build P2.

+Once P1 and P2 are built, we will run QARM'C (Model Checker for HC) on each program of both sets.
+For each program, we will annotate runtime and QARM'C output in JSON format.

+#Contents#

 Directory | Contents															|
 ---------------|--------------------------------------------------------------------|
-P0			   | It contains a set of non-linear CLPs.	 															|
+P0			   | A set of non-linear CLPs.	 															|
-scripts			   | It contains `run-tests.py`-a python script that (given a dimension value *k*) builds:
-	- for each program in `P0/`, the at-most-k-dimension program (and locates it in `P1/`) and,
-	- for each program in `P1/`, its linear version (and locates it in `P2/`).
-	Finally, it runs Q'ARMC on each program in `P1/` and `P2/` and collects runtimes and outputs in JSON format.
-It also contains `remove.sh`- a script that cleans the directory after each test execution and `kdim.pl`- Prolog code that transforms (given k) a program from `P0/` into its at-most-k-dimension version (provided by J.P.
-Gallagher). 	 															|
+scripts			   | <ul><li>`run-tests.py`- It builds sets P1 and P2, runs QARM'C and writes the results in a JSON file.</li> <li>`remove.sh`- It cleans the directory after each `run-tests.py`execution</li><li>`kdim.pl` Given *k*, it transforms a program from P0 into a program in P1 ( code provided by J.P.
+Gallagher)</li></ul> 	 															|
-results			   | It contains `run-tests.py` output in JSON format.		 															|
+results			   | `run-tests.py` output in JSON format.

-## How to run tests:
+#How to run tests:#

-It requires Q'ARMC (Abstraction Refinement Model Checker for Horn clauses, revision 123 or later) located in the same path as `run-tests.py`.
+> - It requires to include QARM'C (Abstraction Refinement Model Checker for Horn clauses, revision 123 or later)  in the same path as `run-tests.py`